RolandM99/crei-drc/README.md

 ## CREI-RDC

 ### Description
-The official website of CREI-RDC
+Welcome to the official website of Congo Restoration Earth Initiative (CREI RDC).